 Well, of course, it all happened thousands of years ago, so nobody knows for sure!
 Here’s what we surmise …

-Possibly, the original idea behind the luo-connecting points was that they described what happened to the skin and flesh when injured either by trauma or when someone got acutely ill, say from what we now describe as an infection.
+Possibly, the original idea behind the luo-connecting points was that they described what happened to the skin and flesh when injured.
+This could be from trauma or when someone got acutely ill, say from what we now describe as an infection.

-As a result of the trauma, this blood had been circulating only slowly, so had a darker hue.
+As a result of the trauma, this blood was circulating only slowly, so had a darker hue.
 It was said to be stagnant.
-This idea led on later to deeper ideas about Blood and Blood-Stasis.
+Later on in the development of Chinese medicine, this idea led to deeper ideas about Blood and Blood-Stasis.

 By bleeding the vein, new blood was able to reach the area and move through it faster than the stagnant blood it replaced, leading to faster healing.

-Indeed, sometimes cupping was done after the initial incision, to allow more blood to flow.
-(This form of cupping is known as wet-cupping, and for various reasons, including danger of infection, is not generally recommended unless you know what you are doing and are insured.)
+Sometimes they cupped over the initial incision, to allow more blood to flow.
+(This is ‘wet-cupping’.
+For various reasons, including danger of infection, don’t do it unless you know what you are doing and are insured.)

 Those tiny veins and capillaries that subsequently sank back into invisibility showed a wealth of connections under the skin.
-The word the Chinese used for this was ‘luo’, meaning something like 'network’.
+The word the Chinese used for this was ‘luo’, meaning ‘network’.

 Later, they discovered certain acupuncture points on each acupuncture channel with a particular influence on specific areas of the body.
 These became known as the luo-connecting points.

-In time, these points were recognised as having other properties and a whole theory, or even a set of theories, developed about them.
+In time, they realised these points had other properties.
+A whole theory, or set of theories, developed about them.

-- USES IN ACUTE DISEASE The luo-connecting points can be used to help clear or push out acute disease from the body.
+The luo-connecting points can be used to help push out acute disease from the body.
 This applies particularly to those zang-fu that have most to do with the defence of the exterior of the body, including the skin, the nose and the lungs.
-Hence the Yang Ming channel of the Large Intestine, the Shao Yang channel of the Three Heater, and the Lung channel (the Lungs are said to ‘rule the skin and pores'.
+Hence the Large Intestine Yang Ming channel, the Three Heater Shao Yang channel and the Lung Tai Yin channel (the Lungs are said to ‘rule the skin and pores’).

-- TRANSFERRING QI The luo-connecting points can be used to transfer Qi between the channels.
+The luo-connecting points can transfer Qi between the channels.
 If one is ‘full’ the other may be ’empty’, and these points are points of transfer.
 This is mainly useful when after a disease has passed there remains still a disparity, with symptoms indicating fullness in one of a pair and emptiness in its partner.
 This is named the ‘host-guest theory’, quite often used clinically.

-- CONTRA-LATERAL USES It goes further.
-Sometimes the luo-connecting points are used to transfer energy from one side of the body to the other.
-This requires some technical knowledge of the pathways of the channels.
+It goes further.
+Sometimes we use the luo-connecting points to transfer energy from one side of the body to the other.
 The most common use of this, however, is to treat a pathogenic factor on one side of the body by using the luo-connecting point on the other side of the body.
-(This is where a knowledge of the pathways of the channels is important because you need to know which channel is affected.)
+(This is where channel pathway knowledge is important because you need to know which channel is affected.)

-- PATHWAYS Each Luo-connecting channel also has its own deep pathway, no doubt discovered much later when all the primary acupuncture channels were being mapped out and their points located.
-This pathway often bears little resemblance to the superficial pathway of its own primary channel.
-Still, these deeper pathways and where they reach to can be very useful clinically.
-This means that each luo-connecting point has its own channel pathway, controlled, or at least influenced, by the point.
-Sometimes the description of the pathway is short, but sometimes it makes the use of that point very significant, either on its own or as part of a treatment strategy.
-For where each of these luo-connecting channels goes and does individually, click on the links below.
+This means that each luo-connecting point has its own channel pathway, controlled, or at least influenced, by its luo point.
+Sometimes the description of the pathway is short, but sometimes it makes the use of that point very significant, either alone or as part of a treatment.
+For where each of these luo-connecting channels goes and what it does, click on the links below.

-- WARMING Defensive Qi, being Yang, also warms the muscles and regulates the temperature of the body.
-At night, during sleep, Defensive Qi is said to go into the body's Yin interior where it is re-invigorated.
 So, if you don’t get enough sleep, your defensive system is less effective AND you’ll tend to feel colder during the day.
-So make sure you get your sleep!
-(Of course, if you don’t eat enough, or you eat badly – see Nutrition – you won’t have enough Qi in the first place to make either Defensive or Nutritive Qi, in which case you’ll not only feel cold but you’ll also be undernourished.)
+Make sure you get your sleep!
+(Of course, if you don’t eat enough, or you eat badly – see Nutrition – you won’t have enough Qi in the first place to make either Defensive or Nutritive Qi.
+In that case you’ll not only feel cold but you’ll also be undernourished.)

-- HARMONISING The name ‘connecting' suggest yet another use, that of harmonising the interior and exterior, so many of the points can also be used to steady and regulate the body, for instance by calming the mind.
+The name ‘connecting’ suggests yet another use, that of harmonising the interior and exterior.
+So we use many of these points to steady and regulate the body, for instance by calming the mind.